 For a similar flavor profile that’s also healthy and light, I recommend Seared Ahi Tuna, Tomato Burrata Salad, and Grilled Chicken Breast with Chimichurri.
 Happy cooking!

 The recipe doesn’t need it, but if you want to try some variations, here are some additional ingredients you can try.

 Greens – Try adding chopped kale, arugula, or spinach.

 Mango – Mango Salsa is one of my favorite dishes, and adding mango here sort of marries the two.
 Mango goes really well with all the flavors here.

 Bacon – Bacon goes SO well with avocado and tomato, and it fits in perfectly here.
 See How to Cook Bacon in the Oven to make a big batch at once.

-Beans – Try adding a can of white beans.
+Beans – Try adding a can of black beans or white beans.
 White Bean Salad is another of my favorite potluck recipes, and the beans work nicely with the ingredients in this dish.

 Recipe Tips and FAQ

 I recommend not keeping it for more than 8 hours, because the shrimp starts to toughen from the acidity of the lime juice, and the avocado can start to brown.
 Store in an airtight container in the fridge.